Back to species list

 Distribution & Habitat

-Breeds across subarctic regions of Europe and extends eastward across the Palearctic.
-A migratory species, it winters in southern Europe, the Indian subcontinent, Southeast Asia, and tropical Africa.
-Strongly associated with freshwater habitats, it favors smaller ponds, streams, and wetlands that other waders often overlook due to their restricted size.
-It tends to avoid coastal areas and large open mudflats preferred by many related species.
+Breeds across subarctic Europe and east across the Palearctic.
+Migratory, wintering in southern Europe, the Indian subcontinent, Southeast Asia, and tropical Africa.
+Strongly associated with freshwater habitats, often utilizing restricted sites unsuitable for other waders.

 Behavior & Ecology